XO sauce

 XO sauce is a spicy seafood sauce from Hong Kong with an umami flavour.
 It is commonly used in southern Chinese regions such as Guangdong.

 History

-Developed in the 1980s in Hong Kong for Cantonese cuisine, XO sauce is made of roughly chopped dried seafood, including dried scallops (conpoy), fish and shrimp, which are cooked with chilli peppers, onions and garlic.
+Developed in the 1980s at The Peninsula Hotel, Hong Kong, for Cantonese cuisine, XO sauce is made of roughly chopped dried seafood, including dried scallops (conpoy), fish and shrimp, which are cooked with chilli peppers, onions and garlic.
 This dried seafood-based sauce resembles the Fujianese shacha sauce.
 Spring Moon, the Chinese restaurant of the Peninsula Hong Kong hotel, is often credited with the invention of XO sauce, although some claim it came from other nearby restaurants in the Tsim Sha Tsui area of Kowloon.

 Etymology

 The name XO sauce comes from fine XO (extra-old) cognac, which is a popular Western liquor in Hong Kong, and considered by many at the time to be a chic product.
 The name is a misnomer since the condiment contains no cognac, and it is not really a sauce in the traditional, smooth sense, but more chunky, like a relish.
 The term XO is often used in Hong Kong to denote high quality, prestige and luxury.
 Indeed, XO sauce has been marketed in the same manner as French liquor, using packaging of similar colour schemes.